 Soften up your white manicure by doing an ombré effect nail design as opposed to a solid color.
 While we love a neutral ombré (as mentioned above), using white or ivory nail polish will help make your manicure pop.

-Neutral nail polishes aren’t limited to shades of nude.
-Grey is often an overlooked neutral that feels wholly modern (and just a bit moody)—but without ever daring to overpower your look.
-Choose a gentle dove grey like the one above for a sweet and minimalist vibe, or a darker hue for a slightly edgier feel.
+You may be surprised, but neutral nail polishes aren’t limited to shades of nude.
+Gray is often an overlooked neutral that feels wholly modern—and just a bit moody—but without ever daring to overpower your look.
+Choose a gentle dove gray like the one above for a sweet and minimalist vibe or a darker hue for a slightly edgier feel.

 A Metallic Mani

-Go for glam with a metallic manicure in gorgeous gold.
-We recommend matching the metal of your engagement and wedding ring to prevent the colors from clashing.
+Go for glam with a metallic manicure in gorgeous gold or silver hue.
+Pro tip: We recommend matching the metal of your engagement and wedding ring to prevent the colors from clashing.